Getting Started With Teleport Access Controls | Teleport

 -

-Start the Teleport SSH Service on a local Docker container with the configuration and join it to your cluster:docker run -v prod-config-path:/etc/teleport/teleport.yaml public.ecr.aws/gravitational/teleport-ent-distroless-debug:13.3.7
+Start the Teleport SSH Service on a local Docker container with the configuration and join it to your cluster:docker run -v prod-config-path:/etc/teleport/teleport.yaml public.ecr.aws/gravitational/teleport-ent-distroless-debug:18.1.6

 -